ZooidDino/potaxium-docs/content/docs/introduction.md

 ## What makes us different
 - Attention to personalized customer needs
-- Real-time financial data for more advanced [service plans](/docs/pricing)
+- Realtime financial data for more advanced [service plans](/docs/pricing)
 - Affordable prices starting from $7.50/month
 - We support 200+ currencies